ASEAN, China approve guidelines for maritime emergencies hotline

 Leaders of the Association of Southeast Asian Nations and China on Wednesday adopted guidelines for an ASEAN-China hotline for use during maritime emergencies, a move designed to defuse tensions in the disputed South China Sea.

-The 10-member ASEAN and China also approved the application of the code for unplanned maritime encounters at sea, or CUES, in the South China Sea.
+The 10-member ASEAN and China also approved the application of the Code for Unplanned Encounters at Sea, or CUES, in the South China Sea in what Indonesian Foreign Minister Retno Marsudi said he hopes will help create an environment "more conducive" to conflict resolution and avert "unnecessary incidents."

-Speaking to reporters after the meeting in the Lao capital Vientiane, Philippines Communications Secretary Martin Andanar said the hotline between foreign ministries of ASEAN member states and China should make available "as soon as possible."
+Speaking to reporters after the summit in Vientiane, Philippines Communications Secretary Martin Andanar said the hotline between foreign ministries of ASEAN member states and China should be made available "as soon as possible."

+The agreement follows a landmark arbitration ruling in July that invalidated Beijing's claims to almost the whole of the South China Sea.

 China's island construction and militarization of outposts in the South China Sea in its attempt to alter the status quo in disputed areas is expected to be high on the agenda during the East Asia Summit to be held Thursday in Vientiane.